 There’s a big mismatch when it comes to the question of ‘should you boil Irish sea moss?‘ or should you just soak it?

-Some people passionately say you shouldn’t ever boil it whereas some people say you should.
+Many people don’t know if they should boil sea moss or not.
+Some people passionately say you shouldn’t ever boil it whereas some people say you definitely should.

 Table of Contents